mydrive/mydrive.github.io/posts/ds_stack_setup.md

 categories: ["devops"]
 ---

+# Fitting IPython Notebooks, Spark and Cassandra all together

 Yesterday after more than a whole week working on this I've finally managed to set all this stack up.

 This stack is one of the most hot and trending topics nowadays as it is very useful for BigData, specifically for data exploration purposes.

 My starting point was a 3 nodes Cassandra cluster, intended for analytics, data exploration and adhoc reporting.
 This cluster was running
 DSE (DataStax Enterprise) 4.6, which ships with Cassandra 2.0.
-Worths mentioning that the cluster was running in Cassandra only mode.
+Worth mentioning that the cluster was running in Cassandra only mode.

 After having attended to the latest [Cassandra Summit '15](http://mrcalonso.com/notes-on-cassandra-summit-2015/), it was made clear not to use
 Spark with any Cassandra earlier than 2.1.8, because the integration was buggy.
 Therefore:

 1. Upgrade DSE to latest (4.8) version, that includes Cassandra 2.1.10.
   * Step by step instructions here: [http://docs.datastax.com/en/upgrade/doc/upgrade/datastax_enterprise/upgradeDSE47.html](http://docs.datastax.com/en/upgrade/doc/upgrade/datastax_enterprise/upgradeDSE47.html)
 2. Next step is to enable Spark on the cluster.
-This is one of the points where relying on something like DSE comes really helpful, as the DSE distribution comes with a Spark installation and the Cassandra-Spark connector already configured and optimised for maximum compatbility and throughput.
+This is one of the points where relying on something like DSE comes in handy, as the DSE distribution comes with a Spark installation and the Cassandra-Spark connector already configured and optimised for maximum compatbility and throughput.
 It is also really easy to enable Spark on the nodes.
   * For more information on this, head here: [http://docs.datastax.com/en/datastax_enterprise/4.8/datastax_enterprise/anaHome/anaHomeTOC.html](http://docs.datastax.com/en/datastax_enterprise/4.8/datastax_enterprise/anaHome/anaHomeTOC.html)